jakbrtz/MQ-Subject-Selection/Subject Selection/Properties/README.md

 The resulting files are translated from the code in **Parser.cs**

-There are also some mistakes in these files:
+There are some mistakes in these files:

 * These degrees use the word "essential" when they should say "elective":
     * C000095